Clay Adams | April 3rd, 2014

 The VCH Social Media Policy

-If you are active online, I encourage – no, insist – you review the new VCH Social Media Policy.
+If you are active online, I encourage – no, insist – you review the new VCH Social Media and Online Communication Policy.
 Not only will this help ensure you know how to use social media wisely as a VCH employee, it will also (hopefully) stop you doing something really stupid that you will regret later.

 Thinking back to the social media of old, some things truly never change.